 Practise and practise are often used incorrectly in written English.
 Native speakers often confuse the two different spellings of this words, but the difference is quite simple: in British English practice is a noun and practise is a verb; in American English practice is both.
 Let's take a closer look.
 Remember to practise in the exercises.

 In American English, practice is always spellt with a c.
 Regardless of whether it is a verb or a noun.

-- If you want to inmrpove, you have to practice every day. (verb)
+If you want to improve, you have to practice every day. (verb)

 In British English, practice is spelt with a c when it is a noun.